tharindperera/tharindperera/README.md

 ## 💫 About Me

 I am a final-year **BSc.
-(Hons) Data Science** undergraduate at the **University of Colombo, Faculty of Science**.
+(Hons) Data Science** undergraduate at the **University of Colombo, Faculty of Science** with a current **First Class Level GPA** (Honours: Dean's List 2022/23, 2023/24, 2024/25)..
 I specialize in Python, SQL, machine learning, and statistical modeling.
 I combine a strong theoretical background with practical, hands-on experience building end-to-end data analytics pipelines, interactive dashboards, and predictive web applications.

 Beyond data science, I am a passionate musician and have served in leadership roles, including **President** of the **Stat Circle** at the University of Colombo.

-- 🎓 **Education:** Final year of BSc (Hons) Data Science with a current **First Class Level GPA** (Honours: Dean's List 2022/23, 2023/24, 2024/25).

 ---